prog4biol/pfb2019/README.md

 #### Using Subpatterns Inside the Regular Expression Match

-This is helpful when you want to find a subpattern and then match the contents again
+This is helpful when you want to find a subpattern and then match the contents again.
+They can be used within the function call and used after the function call.

+__Subpatterns within the function call__

 Once a subpattern matches, you can refer to it within the same regular expression.
 The first subpattern becomes \\1, the second \\2, the third \\3, and so on.